Heart attack and acute coronary syndrome

 ACE inhibitors include captopril (Capoten), ramipril (Altace), enalapril (Vasotec), quinapril (Accupril), benazepril (Lotensin), perindopril (Aceon), and lisinopril (Prinivil, Zestril).
 All of these drugs are available in generic form.

 Side effects of ACE inhibitors are uncommon but may include an irritating dry cough, excessive drops in blood pressure, and allergic reactions.

 Calcium Channel Blockers

-Calcium channel blockers may provide relief in patients with unstable angina whose symptoms DO NOT respond to nitrates and beta blockers, or for patients who are unable to take beta blockers, or for patients who are still hypertensive (have high blood pressure) despite other medications.
+Calcium channel blockers may provide relief in people with unstable angina whose symptoms DO NOT respond to nitrates and beta blockers, or for people who are unable to take beta blockers, or for people who are still hypertensive (have high blood pressure) despite other medications.